cutonbuminband/rcounting/README.md

 ### Updating the thread directory

-The script `update_thread_directory.py` will try and update the directory of side threads found at www.reddit.com/r/counting/wiki/directory.
+The script `update_thread_directory.py` will try and update the [directory of side threads](www.reddit.com/r/counting/wiki/directory).
 It roughly follows the following steps

 1. It gets all submissions to r/counting made within the last six months
 2. It tries to find a link to the parent submission of each submission
    - First it looks for a reddit url in the body of each submission (trying to find the "continued from here" line
    - If that fails, it goes through all the top level comments of the submission looking for a reddit url
-3. It Constructs a chain for each thread from parent submission to child submission
+3. It constructs a chain for each thread from parent submission to child submission
 4. For each row in each table in the directory, it extracts
   - Which side thread it is, based on the link to the first thread
   - What the previous submission, comment and total count were.